reissbaker/holdup/README.md

 their pending state, and at least one has fulfilled.
 It will reject if all given promises reject.

-The returned promise will call its `then` callback with the last fulfilled promise, and will call its `then` errback with the array of all rejected promises in the order that they rejected.
+The returned promise will call its `then` callback with the value of the last fulfilled promise, and will call its `then` errback with the array of all rejection reasons in the order that the respective promises were passed in.

-##### holdup.lastRejected(promises...)
+##### holdup.lastError

 Takes an arg list, array, array of arrays, arg list of arrays... etc containing promises.

 Returns a promise that will be fulfilled once all of the promises have left their pending state, and at least one has rejected.
 It will reject if all given promises fulfill.

-The returned promise will call its `then` callback with the first rejected promise, and will call its `then` errback with the array of all fulfilled promises in the order that they fulfilled.
+The returned promise will call its `then` callback with the rejection reason of the last rejected promise, and will call its `then` errback with the array of all fulfilled promise values in the order that their respective promises were passed in.

 ##### holdup.invert(promise)